 Industry Analysis & Industry Trends

-The performance of the Heavy Duty Truck Parts Wholesalers industry is highly dependent on demand from final markets for its goods, such as the Road Freight Transport industry.
+The Heavy Duty Truck Parts Wholesalers industry sells locally and internationally made truck parts to retailers and repair stores, for use in the repair and maintenance of trucks.
+The industry, while separated from the Road Freight Transport industry by intermediaries, depends on final demand from truck drivers for parts.
+Growing freight transport demand, an old vehicle fleet and increases in the number of trucks on the road favour the industry.
+The performance of the Heavy Duty Truck Parts Wholesalers industry depends on demand from final markets, such as the Road Freight Transport industry.
 Road freight companies tend to use more trucks than any other industry.
 These trucks are often large, articulated trucks transporting heavy loads... purchase to read more

 Industry Report - Industry Investment Chapter